 Load testing determines the readiness of your application.
 It validates the system’s behavior under normal and peak conditions.
 It is a type of performance testing that one must not disregard before releasing the software product into the market.
 So, missing out on load testing is something you cannot afford.

 You can learn about different performance testing concepts and script creation from our Apache JMeter tutorial.

-That’s it from my side, if you require any further information, let me know in the comment.
-Also, checkout our software testing tutorial here.
+That’s it from my side.
+If you require any further information, let me know in the comment.
+Also, check out our software testing tutorial here.

 Kuldeep is the founder and lead author of ArtOfTesting.
 He is skilled in test automation, performance testing, big data, and CI-CD.
 He brings his decade of experience to his current role where he is dedicated to educating the QA professionals.
 You can connect with him on LinkedIn.